The full University of Nebraska Board of Regents Bylaws, Policies and Standing Rules can be found below.

 5.4 Student Disciplinary Procedures.

+Notwithstanding the provisions of Section 1.2 relating to the adoption of rules and regulations by officers, groups or agencies of the University, the process described in this section shall govern the adoption of rules in relation to student discipline.
 Each major administrative unit shall adopt, subject to the approval of the Board, rules relating to student discipline and activities.
 Said rules shall be subject to approval or modification by the Board.
-Public hearing shall be held by the Board with reference to such rules and regulations, and when approved or modified by the Board after such hearing, shall be effective as a part of the Rules of the Board.
+Public hearing shall be held by the Board with reference to such rules and regulations, and when approved or modified by the Board after such hearing, shall be effective as part of the Rules of the Board.
 Each major administrative unit shall formulate such rules in consultation with appropriate student representatives.
 Rules relating to student discipline shall be enforced through clearly defined channels, and shall provide students with the following minimum procedural guarantees prior to any disciplinary action: